 OM3 AQUA · Division 27

-Public-safety radio coverage your fire marshal will sign off on, and cellular coverage your tenants will stop complaining about — surveyed, engineered and installed statewide.
+Public-safety radio coverage your fire marshal will sign off on, and cellular coverage your tenants will stop complaining about — surveyed, engineered and installed by licensed New York DAS crews statewide.

 Two very different problems get solved by antennas in ceilings, and it pays to keep them straight.
 ERRCS — the Emergency Responder Radio Communication System, often called public-safety DAS — exists so firefighters' and police radios work in your stairwells, basements and interior corridors, and it's mandated by fire code for many buildings.
 Cellular DAS exists so your tenants' phones work, and while no code requires it, leasing agents will tell you dead zones show up in renewal conversations.
 Low Voltage New York scopes both across New York State and matches each project with partner crews that hold the right certifications for the system and the jurisdiction.